pirat89/leapp/docs/source/dependencies.md

 # How to deal with dependencies

+Dependencies in Leapp are different from other RPM packages, so to work with dependencies in Leapp, you need to first know why it is different from other packages.

+## Why do I need to have a special way to define a dependency

 One of the uses of the Leapp framework is for do the in-place upgrade, in that case, is expected Leapp run in two Linux version, the old one and the upgraded version.
 To ensure RPM will keep dependencies of Leapp in upgrade process you need to add this dependency in a Leapp meta-package.

+## How to do that

-To add new dependencies to the framework, you should proceed as follows:
+It's easy to add new dependencies to Leapp, you need to edit the file: `packaging/leapp.spec` and add you dependencies in this section:

-Edit the file: `packaging/leapp.spec`

-Change `Requires` incrementing by one (there are two lines like this):

-`Requires: leapp-framework-dependencies = 1`

-Now you need to change the `Provides` incrementing by one too to match with `Requires`:

-`Provides: leapp-framework-dependencies = 1`

-Add you dependencies in this section:

 ```
 ##################################################